ctlab/GADMA/README.md

 If you use GADMA in your research please cite:

 Ekaterina Noskova, Vladimir Ulyantsev, Klaus-Peter Koepfli, Stephen J O’Brien, Pavel Dobrynin, GADMA: Genetic algorithm for inferring demographic history of multiple populations from allele frequency spectrum data, *GigaScience*, Volume 9, Issue 3, March 2020, giaa005, <https://doi.org/10.1093/gigascience/giaa005>

+If you use GADMA2 in your research please cite:

+Ekaterina Noskova, Nikita Abramov, Stanislav Iliutkin, Anton Sidorin, Pavel Dobrynin, and Vladimir Ulyantsev, GADMA2: more efficient and flexible demographic inference from genetic data, *bioRxiv*, 2022, <https://doi.org/10.1101/2022.06.14.496083>

+If you use Bayesian optimization please cite:

+Ekaterina Noskova and Viacheslav Borovitskiy, Bayesian optimization for demographic inference, *bioRxiv*, 2022, <https://doi.org/10.1101/2022.09.06.506809>